Home > How to Tips

 Proven fixes for no disk appears when reinstalling macOS

-Check connection for external drive
+# 1 Check the connection for the external drive

 When the connected external disks don't show up on the select disk window, you should first check whether the drive is plugged correctly.
-The involved parts such as the USB port, the USB cable, and the hub all should be in good condition, otherwise, the external hard drive not showing up on Mac
+The involved parts, such as the USB port, the USB cable, and the hub, should all be in good condition, otherwise, the external hard drive not showing up on Mac

 external drive mac

-Check the file format of the drive
+# 2 Check the file format of the drive

 1. Open Disk Utility from Finder > Applications > Utilities.